<<inability to see>>

 elevated their legalistic traditions to being equal with the commands of God in Scripture.
 Although displaying outward piety they lacked

-following someone who can't see the way.
-We need to search out the Bible's truth for ourselves and ensure we belong to a
+someone who can't see the way.
+We need to search out the Bible's truth for ourselves and ensure we

 May God grant us the ability to ‘see’ into the spirit realm and discern where Satan is endeavouring to make inroads into our lives and relationships, trying to keep us bound so he can steal, kill and destroy what is of God (Jn 10:10; Act 28:26; 2 Cor 2:11; Eph 4:27).
 As he attacks, we can specifically focus and resist him with the authority of Christ as we stand with our spiritual armour in place.
 What are the areas or targets that are most exposed and at risk in my life?